 The site reverted to Flambirds Farm and its age-old farming role.
 The existing buildings were repurposed or converted to residential and agricultural use and the airfield turned over to pasture.

 Following its re-discovery by a private concern, the site was designated a conservation area in 2009 and in 2012 all 24 surviving buildings were listed Grade II*.
 Because of the site’s condition and importance, it was included on the English Heritage “Buildings at Risk Register” in the same year.

-In late 2012 the site was again put up for sale and a campaign was launched by Russell Savory, supported by Essex County Council and Maldon District Council, to acquire it for the nation, placed under the management of Stow Maries Great War Aerodrome Ltd, (SMGWA) a charitable trust.
+In late 2012 the aerodrome was put up for sale and a campaign led by Essex County Council and Maldon District Council led to the acquisition of the site for the nation, placed under the management of Stow Maries Great War Aerodrome Ltd, (SMGWA) a charitable trust.

 A monthly activity day at Stow Maries for 8-14 year olds to explore and enjoy a variety of activities linked by the theme of ‘flight’!
 From simple paper planes to building a series of ‘build and fly’ models, from creating gliders and rockets

 It's Back!
 After its hugely successful debut, we welcome all and sundry to celebrate all that is good on the air and the ground.

 On Tuesday 13th February at 10.00 pm.
 Channel 5 Select will show a film, which features the Owls at Stow Maries Great War Aerodrome.